 I also found the need to get a diaper backpack instead of a purse, so that my hands could be free to hold two kids if needed.

 This became clear as soon as we came home from the hospital!
 I remember sitting on the couch at bedtime nursing, and not being able to help get the kids ready for bed (already way past their bedtime).
 Peter was awesome and did it all but we usually both help, so it just took way longer and we were both more tired than usual.

 He would feel like he couldn’t do the baby stuff, and I felt like I couldn’t do anything for the other two kids.
 They need wiped, they need water, they need shoes on to go outside, and mom is holding the baby, nursing the baby, or trying to make everyone something to eat.
 It’s just hard.

-I did utilize my Boba a lot with Desmond, more so than ever before.
+I did utilize my Boba a lot with my 3rd.
 That helped me to carry him if he needed and have my hands free.
 But man having a third baby made me feel like my hands were always full and someone always needed me.

 Related Post: Boba vs Moby Review: What’s the difference

 It has taken me 4 weeks to be ok not having anything get cleaned how I like it.
 Nothing gets done when I’m sitting on the couch nursing, holding the baby, changing the baby, dressing toddlers, making food for toddlers, trying to nap in the 45 min where all three happen to be sleeping at the same time…

 I still try, I can’t help it.
 But it is clear how much stuff I used to pick up that’s not getting picked up.
 It just has to wait unless the older two can follow directions enough to help, like “Put this dirty diaper in the garbage” (they have that down)!

 It’s the spills and dirty dishes that seem to stare at me for hours or days.
 I can’t seem to get to it all.
 No one expects me to, but then it just sits there and bugs me.